Tasty salads and vegetable wraps are a great way to eat more vegetables daily.

 3. Pick Quality Protein

 Want to make more filling salads?
 Don’t forget to add protein to increase satiation and reduce cravings.
 See quality proteins above.
 Look for organic, hormone-free, and antibiotic-free proteins.
-For more anti-inflammatory omega-3s and immune-boosting conjugated linoleic acid (CLA), select pastured, free-range or wild proteins.
+For more anti-inflammatory omega-3s and immune-boosting conjugated linoleic acid (CLA), select pastured, free-range or wild sources.

 4. Dress With Success